JuliaLang/Pkg.jl/docs/src/artifacts.md

 ## Overriding artifact locations

-It is occasionally convenient to be able to override the location of an artifact.
+It is occasionally necessary to be able to override the location and content of an artifact.
-A common usecase is a restrictive computing environment where certain versions of a binary dependency must be used.
+A common use case is a computing environment where certain versions of a binary dependency must be used, regardless of what version of this dependency a package was published with.
 While a typical Julia configuration would download, unpack and link against a generic library, a system administrator may wish to disable this and instead use a library already installed on the local machine.
 To enable this, `Pkg` supports a per-depot `Overrides.toml` file placed within the `artifacts` depot directory (e.g. `~/.julia/artifacts/Overrides.toml` for the default user depot) that can override the location of an artifact either by content-hash or by package UUID and bound artifact name.
-Additionally, the destination location can be either an absolute path, or a new artifact content-hash, to support sysadmins in creating new, custom artifacts, then overriding other packages to use that new artifact.
+Additionally, the destination location can be either an absolute path, or a replacement artifact content hash.
+This allows sysadmins to create their own artifacts which they can then use by overriding other packages to use the new artifact.

 ```TOML
 # Override single hash to absolute path